Abst:

 Shower surrounds are available in many different styles and materials.
 Fiberglass and acrylic are two popular materials, and can be custom molded into many shapes.
 Fiberglass showers are also barrier-free and can come in various sizes.
 Most prefabricated shower kits are prefabricated and come with a shower pan and two or three solid wall panels, and may require a contractor or DIYer to install.
 However, you will want to make sure you take exact measurements so you know the size and shape of your shower space before ordering a kit.

-To install a custom shower stall, you will need to prepare the area around the shower with a new subfloor.
+custom shower stall, you will need to prepare the area around the shower with a new subfloor.
 If the stall is larger than 4 feet across, you will need to add additional sections.
 Start by applying primer on the surface of the new subfloor, leaving about four inches of it exposed.
 Once the primer is dry, roll the overlapping sections together tightly, making sure they are not overlapping.
 When you have finished, you should separate the seams.

 Cost of a custom shower stall